ucsdarclab/Python-SuPer/README.md

 * We use the [Segmentation Models Pytorch (SMP) package](https://github.com/qubvel/segmentation_models.pytorch) to get semantic segmentation masks. ```--load_seg``` is called to load the precomputed semantic segmentation maps.
 * ```--num_classes``` is the number of semantic classes, the Semantic-SuPer data has three classes: chicken, beef, and surgical tool.
 * ```--sf_soft_seg_point_plane```: Semantic-aware point-to-plane ICP loss, ```--mesh_face```: Face loss, ```--sf_bn_morph```: Semantic-aware morphing loss, ```--render_loss``` (not in-use for now): Rendering loss.

-Ensure that you have the desired segmentation masks ready.
+* Ensure that you have the desired segmentation masks ready.
 You may produce them by modifying and running seg/inference.sh, using the pretrained checkpoints [here](https://drive.google.com/drive/folders/1qzv0KKo_t0VfVQkeNvbeB--4klCDXKiU?usp=sharing).
 Alternatively, you may train new checkpoints using the ground truths in the folders above and the seg/train.sh script.
+* Use tensorboard to see tracking records, results, and visualizations.

 ## Tune the model.
 The tracking performance can be influenced by: